Rankings Information – 2025

 Events that do not have a separate Qualifying and Finals format have a maximum TGP value of 100%.

 Events that have a separate Qualifying and Finals format now have the ability to grade out to a maximum TGP value of 200%.
 Please note the Finals format must include an elimination format that includes a minimum of 10% of the participants to be eligible.
 This elimination format must include a round where a maximum of 4 players remain.
 Any meaningful tiebreakers to either receive a bye, advance to finals or advance through rounds within finals cannot be done through an automatic tiebreaking process.
-These tiebreakers must be played out.
+These tiebreakers must consist of a full game played.
 Any kind of scoring system seen as trying to circumvent this rule (for example, ‘710/501/300/100’ instead of ‘7/5/3/1’ will result in the event having a maximum value of 100% TGP.
 Previously 25 meaningful games played at 4% each would hit that 100% max.
 This will now be 50 meaningful games played at 4% each to hit this new 200% max.

 Tournaments that run an UNLIMITED Best Game qualifying format with a minimum 20 hours of qualifying time, will have those qualifying games counted at 2X value (8% increase to TGP for each game included in the qualifying standings).